Micro-Units and Micro-Apartments: What Are They?

 8. Focus on dual-purpose functionality for your furniture and appliances.
 That’ll keep your home feeling as efficient and spacious as possible.

-Is a Micro-Apartment For You?
+Is a Micro-Apartment Right for You?

 Share this Article